ska2704/india-states-game/README.md

-Here’s a sample **README.md** for your "India States Game" Turtle project:

----

 # 🧩 India States & UTs Game 🗺️

 A fun and educational Python game that helps you learn and locate all the **States and Union Territories** of India using the `turtle` graphics module.